 Have you used Place Research Tool for genealogy research?
 You can search FamilySearch‘s huge database of geographical information.
 And best of all, it helps return better results when searching their catalog.

 Place Research Tool helps you find standardized information for place names with links to GPS-generated maps, variant spellings, and changes to place names over time.

-I wrote about Standard Finder in this blog some time ago, noting its ability to advance place name research.
 This is particularly helpful for areas where the borders changed frequently and place names varied between different languages.
 At right you can see an ancestral village of mine that was once was Rawitsch in Prussia and now is Rawicz in Poland.

 The new Place Research Tool for genealogy research is even better with the addition of mapping, which helps you identify and order the correct microfilm for your research from the Family History Library.

 Have you been sent GEDCOMs or family group sheets from other researchers with impossible place names that simply do not exist?
 Place Research Tool for Genealogy Research can help you find the correct spellings for place names and geographical locations for events in your family history tree, identify related information like counties and provinces, and help you track how those names changed over time.

 According to FamilySearch, “As a standalone database, Place Research Tool can be of assistance to researchers in determining proper spellings of locations, checking if locations exist as well as determining alternate name spellings/variants to expand research.”